 SIFMA appreciates the opportunity to comment on the Proposed Rule Change.
-Our comments above are intended to reflect industry practice, and to foster consistency between the Proposed Rule Change and the regulatory guidance and well-established body of case law long governing the clearing industry.
-SIFMA would welcome the opportunity to discuss these comments with FINRA.
+Our comments on this issue are intended to reflect industry practice, and to foster consistency between the Proposed Rule Change and the regulatory guidance and well-established body of case law long governing the clearing industry.
+SIFMA would welcome the opportunity to discuss its comments with the SEC or FINRA.
 If you have any questions, please reach out to me at (212) 313-1260.